phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/personal-development/experience-strict-fasting-8days/experience-strict-fasting-8days.md

 - As expected, **maximum set volume almost didn't suffer at all** except maybe on the worst days and during exercises with more pronounced endurance component (e.g. L-sits)
 - On day 11 I even set a new personal record, increasing my handstand-against-wall time from 180 to 240 seconds
+- It could be that strength recovered so slowly because I was overtraining and actually needed a deload anyways

 ### Dizzy